TYPES OF ESTATE AND ESTATE PLANNING DECISIONS:

 HOW TO PRESERVE AND GROW PERSONAL WEALTH

 You’ve worked hard to build your estate.
-Therefore, protecting your estate while you continue to grow the estate becomes important to you.
+Therefore, protecting your estate while you continue to grow your wealth becomes important to you.
 There is a combination of strategies that can help preserve and grow your wealth.

 • Create and revise a financial plan with goals and action items that evolve as your needs change and you age.

-• Earmark funds for emergencies and large purchases so you don’t have to withdraw funds from investments at inopportune times that negatively impact your earnings and taxes.
+• Earmark funds for emergencies and large purchases so you don’t have to withdraw funds from investments at inopportune times, which may have a negative impact on your future earnings or tax situation.

-• Diversify your assets to protect against market risks, etc.
+• Diversify your assets to protect against market risks.

 • Invest in insurance.
 Property, life, disability, and long-term care insurance help protect you against financial loss.

-• Reduce your tax liability through a tax diversified investment portfolio, charitable giving, Roth IRAs, HSAs, Irrevocable Living Trust, etc.
+• Manage your tax liability through a tax diversified investment portfolio, charitable giving, Roth IRAs, HSAs, and other vehicles.

 • Protect yourself against fraud and scams.